msdrigg/cosmic-monitor-positiond/Readme.md

 This repository will save your current monitor positioning and then re-create that positioning after your computer idles and wakes up.

+For a writeup on how this got created, check out [my blog](https://scottdriggers.com/blog/cosmic-de-wayland-monitor-positiond)

 ## Installation

 **Requirements**